top of page

 Approach 2) Theological/Continuity Integration A confessional reading rejects the rupture thesis and asserts continuity: the late statements extend long-standing commitments rather than contradict them.
 It situates Lafferty’s remarks within Catholic traditionalism—supersessionist motifs if not full supersessionism, anti-modern polemic, typological portrayals of Jews—reads irony and satire as technique rather than disavowal, and treats scattered early cues as seeds that later surface.
 On this view, Lafferty’s absolute Holocaust denial—preceding his embrace of IHR-style revisionism—expresses a historical skepticism consistent with his later IHR phase.
 The upshot is to absorb the offense into the unity of the oeuvre and the religion.
 Lafferty is Always Lafferty: Holocaust denial persists; only the intensity shifts.
 This sees the REALLY BIG critical problem as Holocaust denial itself, because that is what shapes something like the absence of the Holocaust in his literary work—not the revisionist IHR talk Lafferty learned to articulate from the late 1960s to the 1990s, which is a biographical issue relevant primarily to understanding how he came to express his ideas about Jews in personal letters.
 Reject quarantine and integrate the problem for Lafferty Studies.

-This section will serve as a repository for posts on the subject, a directory of responses from others who choose to address the issue, and an overview of the evidence where relevant.
-I will do my best to document every instance of antisemitism I come across in Lafferty's archive, as well as share what I take to be the most significant passages, so that his readers have transparency and can better understand who he was on this issue.
+This section will serve as a hub for posts on the subject, a directory of responses from others who engage with it, and, where relevant, an overview of the available evidence.
+I will do my best to document instances of antisemitism I find in Lafferty’s archive and to share what I consider the most significant passages, so that readers can have transparency and a clearer understanding of his position on this issue.

 [1] An earlier version of this post misstated a detail of Andrew Ferguson’s research process due to a word-processing error.
 In the linked interview, Ferguson says he has most of what he needs for a biography; the earlier version mistakenly rendered this as a statement that he had photographs of Tulsa archive materials and had not read them.
 That was incorrect.
 I have linked to the interview so Ferguson can speak for himself about his research process and how he came to work on Lafferty.
 I do not know whether he has photographs or has read every item in the Tulsa archive, and I have tried to make this clear throughout.
 I have always found Ferguson’s bibliographic work, both on his blog and in his publications, to be meticulous and invaluable.
 Because he is such a good and thorough researcher, I do not want to imply that he knew about the January 24, 1990, letter, that he deliberately withheld information, or that he is a sloppy researcher.
 My goal is to draw attention to Lafferty’s Holocaust denial materials and comments so that it can be known, identified, and accessible for future research, which I believe is in the good-faith interest of all Lafferty scholars and essential to understanding Lafferty’s Catholic fiction.